-Figure 5: Our surround-aware CSF measurements from the lowest to brightest luminance levels of stimuli.
+Figure 6: Our surround-aware CSF measurements from the lowest to brightest luminance levels of stimuli.
 The length of one side of the error bar indicates one standard deviation of participants' responses.
 Our measured CSFs at $L = L_s$ compared with Barten [Bar92]'s, Daly [Dal92]'s, Mantiuk et al. [MKRH11]'s, and our full CSF models.
-Dashed lines represent our measurement and solid lines represent the CSF models.
+Dashed lines with circles markers represent our measurement and solid lines represent the CSF models.
+Each of five colors of both dashed and solid lines indicates five levels of surrounding luminance L_s as shown in the legend.
 The CSF scales of each model are different and thus are adjusted manually to compare both trends.
-The " \checkmark " marks mean that such properties partially hold, explicitly, Mantiuk et al. [MKRH11]'s CSF model and our measured CSF increase as L increases except for $L = 20 - 30 \text{ cd/m}^2$, while " \checkmark " indicates consistent agreements.
+The " \checkmark " marks mean that such properties partially hold, explicitly, Mantiuk et al. [MKRH11]'s CSF model and our measured CSF increase as L increases except for L = 20 - 30 cd/m2, while " \checkmark " indicates consistent agreements.